 It turns out that only three times before in history has the Dow advanced in 12 consecutive sessions.
 The dates of those occurrences are (listed is the last day of advance before the first decline):

 July 8, 1929

 The latter of these three was actually a 13-day advance, and the longest in history.

 Now, the 1970 occurrence seems to be nothing special.
 It occurred five years into a 15-year period that saw the Dow go nowhere in nominal terms, but there was nothing special about 1971.
 However, anyone who invests in the stock market ought to know the significance of 1929 and 1987.
 It also bears noting that current market valuations are higher (in terms of the Cyclically-Adjusted PE ratio) than on any of those three days – quite a bit higher, in fact.

 None of which is to say that we won’t have another 10, 20, or 30-day streak ahead of us.
 I suspect the bulls will say “see?
 This same occurrence in 1929 and 1987 happened months before the denouement.
 We still have time to party!”
 And they may be right.
 This isn’t predictive.
 But it, especially when compared to valuation levels second only to those seen at the peak of the “Internet Bubble,” is ominous.
-This is a party I wouldn’t mind missing.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+This is a party I wouldn’t mind missing.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.